Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - Glass (Broken)
 - Chemical waste

+Hazard Management:
+- WHen encountering hazards, adopt the proper method to deal with it

  Gameplay:
 - Arrows as controls/ WASD?
 - Space to pick up and drop off trash?